Tampines Group Representation Constituency: Constituency profile

 Tampines GRC encompasses a significant part of the Tampines planning area, but with differences including excluding areas such as Simei and Tanah Merah.
 It is a densely populated and mature residential town with a developed town centre and integrated transport infrastructure.
 MRT stations include Tampines West, Tampines (and its bus interchange) and Tampines East, with Tampines North still under construction.
 The GRC also includes significant commercial and retail developments such as Tampines Mall, Century Square and Our Tampines Hub.

-As of the last general election, the GRC geographically borders Pasir Ris–Changi GRC to the north, Aljunied GRC to the west and Tampines Changkat SMC to the south.
+As of the 2025 general election, the GRC geographically borders Pasir Ris–Changi GRC to the north, Aljunied GRC to the west and Tampines Changkat SMC to the south.
 Tampines is predominantly characterised by high-density public housing developments and a middle-income population.